top of page

 Finding Focus

-• Cost: $399 CAD for a diagnosis and treatment plan and they offer payment plans to increase accessibility.
+• Cost: $399 CAD for a diagnosis and treatment plan (payment plans available)

 • Free consultation with ADHD Coach Maddy for a $25 rebate on your assessment.